Skip to content

 • Attributes:

-• Object Type: The object for which the report will be used (e.g., Foundation Model, Pipeline, RAG, etc.).
+• Object Types: The objects for which the report will be used (e.g., Foundation Model, Pipeline, RAG, etc.).

 • Properties: